SENSUIKAN!

 9 March 1943:

-The I-5 is in SubRon 1 in Captain Tamaki Tomejiro's SubDiv 7 with the I-2, -6 and the I-7.
-She is assigned to the Northern District Force, Fifth Fleet, to reinforce and resupply the isolated Japanese garrisons in the Aleutian Islands.
+I-5 is in SubRon 1 in Captain Tamaki Tomejiro's SubDiv 7 with I-2, I-6 and I-7.
+She participates in nine supply missions to Lae while based at Rabaul.
+Later, she is assigned to the Northern District Force, Fifth Fleet, to reinforce and resupply the isolated Japanese garrisons in the Aleutian Islands.

 20 April 1943:

-LtCdr Morinaga Masahiko is assigned as the Commanding Officer.
+LtCdr Morinaga Masahiko (59)(former CO of I-2) is appointed the CO.

 Rear Admiral (later Admiral) Thomas C. Kinkaid's Task Force 16, covered by Rear Admiral Francis W. Rockwell's Task Force 51, lands elements of the Army's 4th and 7th Infantry Divisions under the command of Maj Gen Eugene M. Landrum at Holtz Bay and Massacre Bay that later capture the island.